 Accordingly, Applicants’ request for two-way balancing account treatment must be denied, based on this record, and Applicants should be held to their detailed forecasting model and the resultant forecasted costs.
 Applicants should not be permitted to collect ratepayer funds for costs above the authorized forecasted costs for the replacement and hydrotest projects herein authorized.

-Additionally, the Commission is sympathetic to the arguments made by Cal Advocates and TURN-SCGC that Applicants’ forecasting tool may have included a “laundry list” of cost drivers; and that some of Applicants’ forecasted costs for the replacement and hydrotest projects presented in the Application are unreasonable.
-Thus, rather than rejecting the idea of balancing account treatment outright (as argued by TURN-SCGG), we find that this record supports the adoption of one-way balancing accounts for both the capital and O&M forecasted costs of the replacement and hydrotest projects herein authorized.
+Rather than rejecting the idea of balancing account treatment outright (as argued by TURN-SCGG), we find that this record supports the adoption of one-way balancing accounts for both the capital and O&M forecasted costs of the replacement and hydrotest projects herein authorized.
 If authorized, one-way balancing accounts will require Applicants to refund any over-collection in the capital and O&M costs associated with each of their twelve PSEP projects herein authorized and to refund any cost savings (over-collection) to ratepayers.

 Issues 8 and 9 - May Applicants Subdivide the Existing Phase 1 SECCBA and SEEBA Accounts into Two Subaccounts Proposed in the Application?